PI-Portal/pi_portal/README.md

 - one to archive logs
 - one to archive motion detection videos

-Create two separate sets of credentials with write permissions to each bucket.
+Create a set AWS cli credentials with write permissions to both of these buckets.

-The policy for each would look similar to:
+Use the following template to design your write access policy:

 ```json
 {